|

 whorls and the partly open umbilicus.
 The reddish-brown colour pattern

-is fairly constant, in contrast to the variable pattern of B.
+is fairly constant, in contrast to the variable colours of B.

 |